talhamirzaa/MAD_Exp_02/README.md

 # Experiment No 2: Profile Page App

-To develop a profile page feature for our Flutter application (Stateless)
+To develop a profile page feature for our Flutter Application (Stateless).

 ## About Experiment